lleather/sif_vector/readme.md

 Data prep was executed in [R](https://github.com/lleather/sif_vector/blob/master/R/prep_vectorfield_raster_function.R).
 The data prep involved:

-- averaging and stacking the january and july rasters, calculating mean rasters for january and july, and calculating the magnitude of seasonal greenup.
+- averaging and stacking january and july rasters for 2010-2013, calculating mean rasters for january and july, and calculating the magnitude of seasonal greenup.
 - calculating *u* and *v* rasters for the vector field calculation.
 I executed this by writing a function to convert the raster representing the magnitude of the season greenup to vector magnitude and direction.
 [Brian Katz's vector field tutorial](https://github.com/briangkatz/vector-field-animation) and personal help was invaluable in this process.

 ### 4. Vector field animation tutorial

 This project uses the Vector Field Animation and Scalar Field derivation developed by [IH Cantabria](https://github.com/IHCantabria/Leaflet.CanvasLayer.Field).
 This package was interpreted by [Brian Katz](https://github.com/briangkatz/vector-field-animation), who developed an excellent tutorial for implementing this utility.
-My project draws from and expands upon this tutorial to:

-* use an R script for input data processing
-* visualize additional layers alongside the vector field animation